Skip to main content

 Arguments: --prefix

-The input for this option will be used as a prefix for partition and concatenated alignment filenames.
-For the split subcommand, it will be use to prefix the output sequence files.
+The input for this option will be used as a prefix for the filenames.

 Input Partition